 It is important to understand the difference between the two muscle imbalances in order to properly diagnose and correct an anterior pelvic tilt.

 Posterior pelvic tilt is basically the opposite of anterior pelvic tilt.

 Whereas anterior pelvic tilt is characterized by the shortening of the hip flexors and the lengthening of the hip extensors, a posterior pelvic tilt is characterized by the tightening of the hip extensors and the lengthening of the hip flexors.

 This results in a backward tilting of the pelvis.

 How to Test for an Anterior Pelvic Tilt

-How to fix an Anterior Pelvic Tilt
+Corrective Exercises to Fix an Anterior Pelvic Tilt

 To correct an anterior pelvic tilt we have to reverse everything that it has caused.